 Helicopters are very difficult to fly.
 The typical helicopter flight mission places an already difficult-to-fly aircraft into an even more difficult and hazardous environment.
 The lower flight altitude of helicopters as compared with fixed-wing aircraft brings them in closer proximity to on-ground hazards such as radio control towers, utility wires, mountains, or tall buildings.
 As a result of the powerful impact forces involved in a helicopter crash, the likelihood of those occupants' sustaining severe and disabling injuries and fatalities is substantial.

-We wrote the book on helicopter crashes, Helicopter Crash Litigation by Gary C. Robb, published in 2010.
+We wrote the book on helicopter crashes.

 Helicopter crashes within the United States are occurring with alarming frequency.
 One-half (1/2) of the entire worldwide civil helicopter fleet operates in the United States, and thirty-six percent (36%) of all helicopter crashes occur here.
 From 2001 to 2005, the accident rate for civil helicopter use per 100,000 flight hours was forty percent (40%) higher than that for general aviation fixed-wing aircraft.
 The helicopter industry itself has acknowledged that the current helicopter accident rate is "excessive and unsustainable."

 "Attorney Gary Robb is by far the most successful helicopter crash trial lawyer in the country."

 Forbes Magazine, March 16, 2009

 See also Gary Robb's "10 Essential Checks Before You Step Into a Helicopter," Forbes Magazine, November 3, 2010